“You will be home before the leaves have fallen from the trees.” — Kaiser Wilhelm to German Troops, August 1914

 Weaponry advanced in an attempt to break the stalemate.
 Tanks, so-named because they initially resembled water tanks, emerged gradually as a way to safely venture into No Man’s Land.
 Armored vehicles applied caterpillared wheels to gain traction on muddy battlefields (Benjamin Holt patented “crawler” tractors with continuous tread tracking in 1904).

-Soon there were chemical weapons in the form of various gases (e.g. chlorine) that peeled off the lining of inhaler’s lungs.
+Soon there were chemical weapons in the form of arsenic and various gases (e.g. phosgene, chlorine) that peeled off the lining of inhaler’s lungs.
 Those lungs could be the perpetrator’s, though, if the wind reversed direction at the wrong time or if mustard gas lingered in low-lying areas like trenches after an assault.
 Gas attacks also caused blindness (temporary and permanent), as immortalized in the John Singer Sargent’s painting Gassed (1919).

 Planes provided reconnaissance to study opponents’ troop movements, trenches, and armaments.
 Pilots soon realized they could drop bombs out of their planes and shoot each other as they reconnoitered, leading to the advent of dogfights.
 Engineers developed interrupter gears for the planes so that pilots could shoot out the front of the cockpit without having the bullets deflect off the propeller.